Colima: Independence to the present

 In the early 19th century, the commercial port of Manzanillo was opened to domestic and international traffic for a brief time.
 The first Colima newspaper called "El Observador de las Leyes" was published at this time as well.

 With the outbreak of the Mexican War of Independence, authorities arrested the head of Indian communities along with suspected insurgents in October 1810.
 This was despite the fact that Nahua groups had organized to defend against the insurgents upon hearing that they were enemies of the king and planned to destroy churches.
 One accused insurgent was José Antonio Díaz, the parish priest of Almoloyán and friend of Miguel Hidalgo y Costilla.
 Later he would join the insurgent army.
 During the war, the city of Colima was taken by the insurgents Jose Antonio Torres at the end of 1810 without resistance and taken back by the royalist army in 1811.
 In 1811, royalist troops defeated the insurgents under José Calixto Martinez at the Battle of Los Llanos de Santa Juana.
 Insurgents took back the city in 1812 under the command of Ignacio Sandoval and Miguel Gallaga.
 In 1813, the city was in royalist hands with the city swearing allegiance to the monarchist constitution.
 In 1821 the Plan of Iguala for Mexican independence was proclaimed in the city, and accepted by local authorities.
 Immediately after Independence, Colima was still a subdelegation of Guadalajara.
 In 1821, Colima lost the Zapotlán areas along with the towns of Tecalitlán and Xilotlán, but gained the town of Tonila.
 This and earlier losses of territory would define the area's modern borders.

-In 1824, with Mexico's first constitution, Colima was an independent territory of Mexico, However, it was integrated with Michoacán later in 1837.
-In 1846, Colima became a separate territory again, and in 1856, was made a state with the triumph of the Liberals.
+In 1824, with Mexico's first constitution, Colima was an independent territory.
+It integrated with Michoacán in 1837.
+In 1846, it became a separate territory again, and in 1856, was made a state with the triumph of the Liberals.
 Its status as a state was reaffirmed by the 1857 Mexican Constitution and General Manuel Alvarez was declared its first constitutional governor.

-Colima served as a provisional seat for Benito Juárez’s Liberal government in 1858 during the Reform War.
-In 1861, the Revillagigedo Islands were added to Colima’s territory.
+Colima served as a provisional seat for Benito Juárez's Liberal government in 1858 during the Reform War.
+In 1861, the Revillagigedo Islands were added to Colima's territory.
 French troops entered the city in 1864, dissolving the state congress, with Colima becoming a department in 1865.
 In 1867, Republican troops under Ramon Corona retook the city.
 Colima became a diocese independent of Guadalajara in 1881.

 The latter part of the 19th century saw the introduction of industry with textile factories such as La Armonía, La Atrevida and San Cayetano.
 The telegraph arrived to the state in 1869 to connect the capital and the port of Manzanillo.
 Similarly, the telephone service was added in 1883.
 Railroad service between the two cities began in 1889 and a city tram was added to the capital in 1892.